t-thanh/data-engineer-nd/3.Cloud_Data_Warehouses/3.Implementing_Data_warehouses_on_AWS/README.md

 - Use the query editor to create a table and insert data.
 - Delete the cluster.

+**IMPORTANT NOTICE:** AWS UI is subject to change on a regular basis and we advise students to refer to AWS documentation.
+As of June 2020, the UI for setting up the Redshift cluster has slightly changed.
+You can find the updated documentation on building and launching a Redshift cluster [here](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-launch-sample-cluster.html).

 ## Exercise 1: Launch Redshift Cluster

 ### Launching a Redshift Cluster in the AWS Console